MMPlugins/LogSearch/README.md

 If the command is run in a thread, the user it is with will always be taken as the search target.
 Please read [the documentation below](#usage) to learn how the commands work!

+## Attention
+This plugin only works if your logStorage is set to local as the plugin only relays the log links, NOT log files.

 ### Setup:
 Make sure your running at least v3.3.2 of Modmail. in your config.ini file, make a new line and add: